 We have in-licensed certain patent rights in connection with the development programs for each of our two lead drug candidates.
 With respect to seliciclib, we hold a license from Centre National de Recherche Scientifique, or CNRS, and Institut Curie.
 With respect to sapacitabine, we hold a license from Sankyo Co., Ltd. of Japan.
 Both of these license agreements impose payment and other material obligations on us.
 Under the CNRS/Institut Curie license, we are obligated to pay license fees, milestone payments and royalties.
 We are also obligated to use reasonable efforts to develop and commercialize products based on the licensed patents.
 Under the Sankyo license, we are obligated to pay license fees, milestone payments and royalties.
-We are also obligated to use reasonable efforts to commercialize products based on the licensed patents.
-Under the Sankyo license, we are obligated to pay license fees, milestone payments and royalties.
 We are also obligated to use commercially reasonable efforts to commercialize products based on the licensed rights and to use reasonable efforts to obtain regulatory approval to sell the products in at least one country by September 2011.
 Although we are currently in compliance with all of our material obligations under these licenses, if we were to breach any such obligations our counterparties would be permitted to terminate the licenses.
 This would restrict or delay or eliminate our ability to develop and commercialize these drug candidates, which could seriously harm our business.